Ali-Dabiri/Portfolio_Python-Django/News_Pipeline/Reuters_Scraper/Reuters_Gold_News_Search/README.md

-# Reuters Gold News Search
+# Reuters Gold News Search (Enhanced Version)

-This project is an enhanced Python-based web scraping tool using Selenium to extract news articles related to commodities, specifically gold, from the Reuters website.
-The script automates page navigation, scrolling, and extraction of news data from multiple pages, saving the results in a structured CSV file.
+This project is an advanced Python-based web scraper developed using Selenium, designed to extract news articles related to commodities, specifically gold, from the Reuters website.
+The scraper navigates pages, extracts data, filters news from the past six months, and saves the results in a structured CSV file.

 ## Table of Contents
 - [Installation](#installation)